pqrsooo/Fally/README.md

 human falls especially for elder people.

-When fall detected and you don’t press an “Tap here if you're ok” button within the specify time, Fally will automatically notify your family for help.
+When fall detected and you don’t press an “Tap here if you're ok” button within the specific time, Fally will automatically notify your family for help.